 ARTicles Online (search the journal article catalogues of the European Art Libraries Network, inc. Florence, Munich, and Rome).

-* “Is there a free software tool to help me to store and organise my references, as I find them?”:
+* “Is there a good software tool to help me to store and organise my research PDFs, as I find them?”:

-* “I’ve downloaded lots of PDFs to my desktop PC for my research.
-Is there a way to search inside them all?”:
+* “I’ve downloaded loads of PDFs to my desktop PC for my research.
+Now is there a way to keyword-search inside them all?”: